oxai/vrai/README.md

 Hi, welcome to VRAI (VR AI).
 This is a project to integrate the latest AI technologies into the latest VR technologies (with a focus on social VR).
 We are starting this long-term journey with reinforcement learning in social VR, using ML-Agents and NeosVR.

 Here is the page of the project, which started as a research project in the Oxford AI student society: http://oxai.org/socialvr-ai.
-We also have a discord channel: https://discord.gg/HQ8Crcw, and a [couple of](https://docs.google.com/document/d/1QVXs_M1yCFSS0QU0ZtPwBJPwRGJJOXqJmiJ_OoFwIyk/edit?usp=sharing)[Google docs]( https://docs.google.com/document/d/1_GhhYuYZBoCrgRzgp7adigoduGQmtOnopPdiNXcxktg/) with the original proposal.
+We also have a discord channel: https://discord.gg/HQ8Crcw, and a [couple of](https://docs.google.com/document/d/1QVXs_M1yCFSS0QU0ZtPwBJPwRGJJOXqJmiJ_OoFwIyk/edit?usp=sharing) [Google docs]( https://docs.google.com/document/d/1_GhhYuYZBoCrgRzgp7adigoduGQmtOnopPdiNXcxktg/) with the original proposal.

 Check out a sister project, [Neptune](https://github.com/guillefix/neptune) where I am integrating Jupyter into NeosVR which will also allow for other kinds of AI experiments!